Studies on Specific Subjects

 In relation to Shelley, Q remarks that 'The only void in which Shelley ever beat his luminous wings in vain was a void in Mr. Arnold's understanding.'
 The purpose of the quotation is to identify the names of the foremost nineteenth century poets.
 Interestingly, all of these but Keats had a poetic relationship with a Penzance poet, the chemist Sir Humphry Davy.
 If Thomas Keats came from a Penzance family, the fact is even more remarkable.
 And Davy, himself, spent a number of his later years in Italy.
 Even the Rev Sir Harry Trelawny of Trelane ended his days as a Roman Catholic bishop of Laveno in northern Italy.

 In Chapter 52 of his biography of John Keats, Andrew Motion describes how in September 1820, John Keats and his friend Joseph Severn sailed for Italy.
-They landed at Naples on October 31, the poet's twenty-fifth birthday.
+They landed at Naples on October 31, the poet's 25th birthday.
 By November 15 they were in Rome, lodging at 26 Piazza di Spagne.
 December saw Keats badly coughing blood.
 In conversation with Severn John Keats reflected: ' I think a malignant being must have power over us over whom the Almighty has little or no influence'.

 On his excursions through Rome, Severn became acquainted with a Spanish writer called Valentin Llanos y Guiterrez, as Motion explains in Chapter 53.
 Hearing of a dying English poet, Valentin, who could speak English, desired to visit.
 Their last conversation took place shortly before Keats' death on February 23, 1821.
 The short friendship appears to have been based on common literary and political principles.